msoe-sga/msoe-sga-website/_resources/org_packet.md

 permalink: /resources/org_packet
 ---

 This is the org packet for student organizations.

-Please print off the form and be sure to email it to <someone_important> by <some_deadline>.
+{% pdf "/assets/8-29-19_Student Organization Resource Packet.pdf" %}